jcfitzpatrick12/pyNEAT/README.md

 _Activate the environment:_ \
 conda activate pyNEAT-env

 With the enviroment activated, the user can refer to __Usage__ section to get started!
+When executing the code, ensure that the active Python interpreter corresponds to the conda environment that was created.
+This ensures dependencies and libraries are appropriately resolved from the correct environment.

 ## References
 [1] Stanley KO, Miikkulainen R. Evolving neural networks through augmenting topologies.
 Evol Comput.
 2002 Summer;10(2):99-127. doi: 10.1162/106365602320169811.
 PMID: 12180173.